deargle/deargle.github.io/_security_assignments/lab_security_onion.md

     Next, open a terminal and navigate to the directory where you saved the stream, and use a forensics file carving tool called Foremost:

-        foremost -i the.name.you.chose -o carved_files
+        foremost -i the.name.you.chose -o name.of.the.directory.where.you.want.to.save.the.carved_files

-    This will create a directory “carved_files” containing all of the files that Foremost carved out of the network stream.
+    This will create a directory `name.of.the.directory.where.you.want.to.save.the.carved_files` containing all of the files that Foremost carved out of the network stream.

-    Inside the “carved_files” directory you’ll find a subdirectory for each file type recovered.
-You should see two subdirectories -- one for `png` files extracted, and another for `exe` files extracted.
-The `.exe` is the malware payload.
+    Inside your carved files directory, you will find a subdirectory for each file type recovered.
+For this analysis, you should see two subdirectories -- one for extracted `png` files, and another for extracted `exe` files.
+The `.exe` in the `exe` directory is the malware payload.

-    Use either `md5sum` or `sha256sum` to hash the extracted `.exe` file.
+    Use a hashing algo such as `sha256sum` to hash the extracted `.exe` file.

     {% include lab_question.html question='What is the <code>sha256</code> hash of the exe payload?' %}

-    Browse to a website such as [virustotal.com](virustotal.com) or [hybrid-analysis.com](hybrid-analysis.com) and search the site using the sha256 hash.
+    Browse to a website such as [virustotal.com](virustotal.com) or [hybrid-analysis.com](hybrid-analysis.com) and search the site using the payload's hash.
 This can tell you more about what you're dealing with in your network and potentially how to clean it up.

     {% include lab_question.html question='As shown on virustotal.com, what does Kaspersky antivirus report the exe to likely be?' %}

-    [Read about](https://krebsonsecurity.com/2014/01/feds-to-charge-alleged-spyeye-trojan-author/) the arrest of, charges against, and plea to conspiracy from Aleksander Panin, the author of this variant of malware.
+    [Read about](https://krebsonsecurity.com/2014/01/feds-to-charge-alleged-spyeye-trojan-author/) the arrest of, charges against, and plea to conspiracy from Aleksander Panin, the author of the variant of malware with which we are dealing.

-    {% include lab_question.html question='What does Brian indicate this malware is typically used for?' %}
+    {% include lab_question.html question='What does Brian Krebs indicate this malware is typically used for?' %}

-    **For fun:** Install `mirage` and use it open the png inside that directory if you're curious what it looks like (preface install commands with `sudo` on this system), Inside that subdirectory, use the `file` command to identify the file type.
+    **For fun:** Install `mirage` and use it open the png inside your carved-files directory if you're curious what it looks like (preface install commands with `sudo` on this system), Inside that subdirectory, use the `file` command to identify the file type.

     <div class='alert alert-success'>If you ever have a storage device that corrupts and is reported to be unreadable by your operating system,
     it is possible that you can use a tool like <code>foremost</code>